scala/scala3/README.md

 [Prototype](https://github.com/scala-native/scala-native/tree/topic/dotty-support) of compilation to x86 native code(Shabalin)<br>

 ####What about scalac:
-Scalac is basis for stability in scala.
-We expect scalac & dotty to coexist for long.
+Scalac is the basis for stability in scala.
+We expect scalac & dotty to coexist for long time.

 ####Contributions are welcome!
 We invite you to help us build the future of Scala.<br>
-That's the best moment to participate, as everyone can make an impact.<br>
+This is the best moment to participate, as everyone can make an impact.<br>

 ####SI-2712?
 If scalac will put it into 2.12, we’ll mimic their behaviour.
 But we have bigger plans for